 The Parish Office is open each weekday morning from 9.00am to 12noon.
 It acts an information point for local services, with leaflets on crime prevention, local events, bus timetables, composting and recycling, local walks, and tourist information.
 You can pick up the latest edition of Tom Long’s Post and purchase green bags, books, guides and postcards.
 It is home to the Local History Collection and the Police Information Point.

 Minchinhampton Parish Council is here to represent the community it serves and take up local issues, which it can only achieve through close ties with the community and a clear communication channels.
 We welcome you to visit the Parish Office or attend one of our Councillor’s Surgery sessions.

 Minchinhampton Parish Council serves a population of almost 5000 people in a civil parish that stretches from Houndscroft in the west, to Aston Down in the east, south to the A46 and north to the River Frome.
 It has five wards, North Ward, South Ward, Brimscombe Ward, Amberley Ward and Box Ward, served by fifteen councillors.
 Besides the town of Minchinhampton, the civil parish encompasses many villages and hamlets including Amberley, Box, Burleigh, Hampton Fields and Hyde.

-The Parish Council is an elected, unpaid body and consists of a Chairman, Vice Chairman, Chairman of Finance and 12 other councillors, who employ a paid Clerk and Public Relations Officer.
+The Parish Council is an elected, unpaid body and consists of a Chairman, Vice Chairman, Chairman of Finance and 12 other councillors, who employ a paid Clerk and an assistant to the clerk